 Owned and managed by the Maine Department of Inland Fisheries and Wildlife, the 3,100 acre estuary known as Scarborough Marsh is the largest salt marsh in the state, comprising tidal marsh, salt creeks, freshwater marsh and uplands.
 The marsh is particularly important for wildlife as a resting, breeding and feeding ground.

-Rent a canoe or kayak, and we\’ll also provide a map and nature guide.
-You\’ll be all set to take a self-guided tour of the meandering Dunstan River to explore the unique habitat of the salt marsh.
+Rent a canoe or kayak and we will provide life jackets and a map.
+Take a self-guided tour of the meandering Dunstan River to explore the unique habitat of the salt marsh.

-At least one person in your group must be 18 years or older, and children must be at least 4 years old.
+At least one person in your group must be 18 years or older; children must be at least 4 years old.
 Dogs are not permitted in the canoes.

 Scarborough Marsh provides critical habitat for a broad array of wildlife, particularly birds.
 Waterfowl, egrets, herons, glossy ibis and many species of shorebirds depend on this rich ecosystem for food, a place to rest during migration and, in some cases, nesting habitat.
 The marsh is also an excellent spot to find a number of grassland songbirds not commonly found in other parts of Maine, as well as various birds of prey that hunt in the marsh throughout the year.
 Muskrat, mink, otter, and deer also frequent the wetland.

 For a virtual tour of a salt marsh, and detailed guides to the plants and wildlife you\’ll find there, visit Robert Zottoli\’s excellent Field Trip to a New England Salt Marsh .